NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 <div class="exercise-end"></div>

-All NativeScript UI elements inherit from a base [`View` class](http://docs.nativescript.org/ApiReference/ui/core/view/View.html), which contains a number of useful methods—including the `getViewById()` and `animate()` methods used in the previous example.
-The `getViewById()` method, as its name implies, allows you to get a reference to a child view by its `id` attribute.
+All NativeScript UI elements inherit from a base [`View` class](http://docs.nativescript.org/ApiReference/ui/core/view/View.html), which contains a number of useful methods—including the `animate()` method you used in the previous example.

 One you have a reference to a UI element, you can call any of the methods that element inherits from `View`.
-In this case, you call the `<StackLayout id="container">` element’s `animate()` method to change its background color over a duration of `200`, or 2/10 of a second.
+In this case, you call the `<StackLayout #container>` element’s `animate()` method to change its background color over a duration of `200`, or 2/10 of a second.
 The effect is a subtle color change that helps user differentiate between the “Sign In” and “Sign Up” functionality that your form provides.

 ![Color animation on Android](images/chapter4/android/2.gif)
 ![Color animation on iOS](images/chapter4/ios/2.gif)

 > **NOTE**: You may notice that the text color is off with the brown background.
 Don’t worry about that for now; we’ll address that in chapter 6.

 The animation module is a lot of fun to play with, and it’s easy to use too.
-All you need to do is get a reference to an element using `getViewById()`, and then call that element’s `animate()` method.
+All you need to do is get a reference to an element using `@ViewChild`, and then call that element’s `animate()` method.
 You may want to take a few minutes to look through our [animation samples](https://docs.nativescript.org/ui/animation#examples) and try a few of these animations for yourself in Groceries.

 For now, let’s move on to another commonly used NativeScript UI element: the `<ListView>`.